HEROCape

 In order that all qualified Dartmouth undergraduate students may have the opportunity to take part in off-campus programs, the College endeavors to adjust its normal financial aid awards for students already receiving aid.
 Tuition and expected family contribution for Dartmouth's off-campus programs are the same as for an on-campus term.

-Students are responsible for purchasing their own plane ticket and, in many cases, meals.
-Often this means that part of the expected family contribution is used towards these costs rather than for tuition.
-For help sorting out who pays what and how, a visit to the Financial Aid Office is often advisable.
+Students are responsible for purchasing their own plane tickets and, in many cases, meals.
+Often, families find that they owe less for billable items for study away terms but will instead use more of their expected family contribution towards indirect costs such as the flight and meals.
+For help sorting out who pays what and how, contacting the Financial Aid office is often advisable.

 Program Resources